 A client requested that we undertake an assessment of an employee who had been on long-term sickness due to stress, with their employees consent and provide advice to the Organisation.
 The employee was employed in an administrative role within an open plan office and looked after several managers administrative needs which at times could be pressurized.

 - The organisation completed a manager’s referral that detailed their understanding of the employees long term sickness

 - The employee consents to the managers referral

-- Workare OHNA then meet with the employee to explore the situation in a confidential setting
+- Workare OHNA then meets with the employee to explore the situation in a confidential setting

 - For this particular employee their personal circumstances were quite tough, being stressed and worried because their partner had been unwell and at times unable to move physically or work and therefore unpaid.
 The partner was hoping for Physiotherapy to commence soon.

 - The whole episode has been very frustrating and stressful for the employee and had said that they needed to be home because the partner was immobile.

-- The emotional pressure had been considerable and although they had been offered medication they had declined.
-And did not find counselling very helpful.
+- The emotional pressure had been considerable and although they had been offered medication they had declined and had not found counselling helpful.

 - The employee wanted to return to work and agreed that a phased return would be ideal.

-- We then provide Occupational Health Opinion to specific questions such as:
+- We then provided Occupational Health Opinion to specific questions such as:

 - Are there work related issues that may have contributed to the employee’s current problems?